SMART Lab

 Logistics of the internship include the following:

-1. Paid position: intern is paid through semesterly stipends as available.
+1. Paid position: The student-intern is paid through semesterly stipends as available.

 2. Work expectations: Varies based upon projects, deadlines, and research initiatives.

-3. Eligibility Requirements: student must be enrolled or using this internship as part of an applied learning experience for academic credit.
+3. Eligibility Requirements: The student must be enrolled or utilized this internship as part of an applied learning experience for academic credit.

-4. Preferred: Graduate student majoring in Sport Management; would consider advanced undergraduate student that majors/minors in Sport management, Organizational Leadership and Learning, or other related field.
+4. Preferred: Graduate student majoring in Sport Management; would consider advanced undergraduate student that majors/minors in Sport management, Organizational Leadership and Learning, or other related fields.

 Want to see the latest from the SMART Lab?